 1. It is likely that you will first compose the script to your questionnaire using a word processing package.
 This is fine as a starting point, as you can cut-and-paste text from your word processing package into the questions you develop within the survey building interface.

 2. Create a new study in Lighthouse Studio.

 3. Next, write your questionnaire, adding questions one-by-one within the Write Questionnaire window.
 You can preview these questions using the Preview function, that shows how your Internet browser presents your questions.

 4. Optionally, create respondent identifiers, to provide a way to let qualified respondents in and keep unqualified people out of the survey.

 5. Preview the questions, questionnaire pages, or the entire questionnaire on your PC and smaller-screen devices during questionnaire development.
 You can also test or run your questionnaire locally on your PC using the Local Test Server installed with Lighthouse Studio.

 6. When you are satisfied with your questionnaire, upload your project to the web server (or use our hosting services).
 You then test your survey on the web server, to make sure it functions properly and saves the data correctly.

 7. When you are satisfied that your survey looks and functions properly, invite respondents to take the survey.
 The data are automatically stored on the server.
 You can view or perform tabulations of the data in real time at any point during data collection using the Admin Module.

 Your license entitles you to free technical support via phone or email.
-We encourage you to contact us at firstname.lastname@example.org or +1-801-477-4700 if you cannot find the answer to your problem or question in this documentation.
-We are available Mon-Fri, 6:30 am to 5:30 pm Mountain Time.
-Outside of regular business hours, you might try posting a question to our Online Forum at our website, www.sawtoothsoftware.com/forum/.
+We encourage you to contact us at firstname.lastname@example.org or visit https://sawtoothsoftware.com/resources/support for our regional phone numbers and business hours.
+Outside of business hours, you might try posting a question to our Online Forum at our website, www.sawtoothsoftware.com/forum/.